Understanding standard window sizes helps Calgary homeowners plan replacement windows, compare options, and avoid sizing mistakes before ordering.

 Slider windows operate horizontally and are commonly used for wider openings.
 They are practical, simple to operate, and often used in bedrooms, basements, and larger wall openings.

 However, compression-seal styles such as casement and awning windows usually provide stronger air sealing.
-Slider windows can still be a practical option when the room layout, opening width, and budget make them a good fit.
+Slider windows can still be a practical option when the room layout, opening width, egress needs, and budget make them a good fit.

-| Common Width | Common Height Range |
+| Common Width | Common Height Range | Calgary Planning Notes |

-| 36″ | 24″ – 60″ |
+| 36″ | 24″ – 60″ | Practical for smaller bedrooms, basements, and horizontal openings. |

-| 48″ | 24″ – 60″ |
+| 48″ | 24″ – 60″ | Common for wider openings where horizontal operation is preferred. |

-| 72″ | 24″ – 60″ |
+| 72″ | 24″ – 60″ | Often needs careful review for glass package, operation, and egress requirements. |

 Learn more about slider windows